 process.
 The cases that I think of, having experience with, are the ones that really show the fallibility of that system.
 I could talk about really any case, my current cases or almost any case

-me.
-One was a guy who was executed in nineteen-eighty-nine, named Willie Darden.
-His case, it went to the United States Supreme Court many times, and it's unusual in the extent that he had
+was a guy who was executed in nineteen-eighty-nine, named Willie Darden.
+His case, it went to the United States Supreme Court many times, and it's unusual in the extent that he had two full

-two full reviews by the United States Supreme Court.
-They heard the case on the merits, they evaluated the case on the merits, they heard oral argument on it, and they wrote long written
+reviews by the United States Supreme Court.
+They heard the case on the merits, they evaluated the case on the merits, they heard oral argument on it, and they wrote long written opinions about

 One was on the issue of prosecutorial misconduct, because the case happened in nineteen-seventy-three in rural Florida, rural southwestern Florida, a very